 Timeline, milestones, and updates

-The Android 12 Developer Preview program runs from February 2021 until the final public release to AOSP and OEMs, planned for later in the year.
+The Android 12 Preview program runs from February 2021 until the final public release to AOSP and OEMs, planned for later in the year.
 At key development milestones, we'll deliver updates for your development and testing environments.
 Each includes SDK tools, system images, emulators, API reference, and API diffs.
-The milestones are listed below.
+The program includes the following milestones:

 |February||Developer Preview 1||Early baseline build focused on developer feedback, with new features, APIs, and behavior changes.||Priority window for feedback on APIs.
 Explore new APIs and behavior changes and report any critical issues or requests to us during this time.
 Begin early app compatibility testing.|